tylerlaberge/Jasper/README.md

 4. AfterEach (ran for each scenario)
 5. AfterAll

-And Steps are guarenteed to always run in this order with a scenario.
+And Steps are guaranteed to always run in this order with a scenario.

 1. BeforeAll
 2. BeforeEach